 - 12 oz sugar free dark chocolate chips

 - ¼ cup almonds, roughly chopped

 - Line a baking sheet with parchment paper.

-- Melt the chocolate in a microwave-safe bowl in 30-second increments, stirring after each one.
+- Melt the chocolate in a microwave-safe bowl in 30-second increments with the coconut oil, stirring after each one.

-- Pour the melted chocolate onto the prepared baking sheet and spread evenly using a spatula.
+- Pour the melted chocolate and coconut oil onto the prepared baking sheet and spread evenly using a spatula.

 - Sprinkle the chopped almonds, hazelnuts and pistachios over the chocolate.

 - Transfer to the fridge for 2 hours to cool.